ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 Examples for standard SRU bugs:

--  “When I do X it crashes”
+-  "When I do X it crashes"

 Examples for special SRU bugs:

--  “Release X not available on Ubuntu stable releases”
+-  "Release X not available on Ubuntu stable releases"

 All bugs linked from the upload must be public.
 If required information exists in private bugs that cannot be made public, you must first create